 What a delightful breed!

-We also use probiotics proactively as regular supplements to the kibble we feed and treat with vegetables, fruits, salmon skin & flesh, AGA dried pasture raised pork liver and freeze dried raw meat.
+We also use probiotics proactively as regular supplements to the Royal Canin kibble we feed and treat with vegetables, fruits, salmon skin & flesh, AGA dried pasture raised pork liver and freeze dried raw meat.
 Healthy GI tracts mean more complete digestion, clean mouths and healthy skin.
 Just as more and more humans are using probiotics for improved health, we should also think about supplementing our pets.
 I buy my daily probiotics from Nature’s Farmacy and then, after whelping, we use a very powerful probiotic that requires refrigeration and it is Trenev Trio Oil Matrix.
 I buy mine from my vet, as they always have it SAME DAY – but it is also available online.